Never Smile at a Crocodile

 - The Florida Everglades.
 There are stories that alligators finished off some of the survivors of the once-infamous Flight 401 crash, and at least one Urban Legend that local Seminole Indians once "introduced" some overly-bold Klansmen looking to pound some "Injuns" to the local gators.

 - Gustave, a semi-legendary crocodile in Africa who may have killed upwards of 300 people.
 And Nile crocodiles in general, really.
 Because they were revered by ancient Egyptians for thousands of years, and it was punishable by death to even touch one, the crocs got wise, and are now one of the few species of animals that will deliberately stalk, hunt, and eat humans with direct intent as opposed to incidentally.
 Essentially, the Egyptians smiled at the crocodiles for so long, the crocs are smiling back.

 - During the Battle of Ramree Island in WWII, a group of Japanese soldiers were forced into a mangrove swamp infested with saltwater crocodiles by attacking British forces.
-Of the hundreds of Japanese troops that entered the swamp, only twenty made it out alive (although it's unknown exactly how many were actually killed by crocs, since many were also reportedly felled by tropical diseases and poisonous animal bites/stings, as well as the British troops marching along the edge of the swamp killing any human that tried to escape).
+It's unknown exactly how many were actually killed by crocs, since many were also reportedly felled by tropical diseases and poisonous animal bites/stings, as well as the British troops marching along the edge of the swamp killing any human that tried to escape.

 - Deinosuchus, a 40-foot-long alligator of ancient times.

 - Aegisuchus, the largest land predator EVER.
 70 FEET long.

 - There are several Urban Legends regarding gators in the sewers.